Redwood Services buys five-contractor group for $220 million

 Residential HVAC, plumbing, and electrical platform Redwood Services has acquired a group of five contracting businesses from investment firm SE Capital, the company announced Monday morning.

-What’s happening: The transaction values the group — anchored by Las Vegas-based Sierra Air Conditioning & Plumbing — at about $220 million, based on a multiple of roughly 11x its annualized EBITDA of around $20 million, according to people familiar with the matter, who spoke on the condition of anonymity as the financials are confidential.
+What’s happening: The transaction values the group — anchored by Las Vegas-based Sierra Air Conditioning & Plumbing — at about $220 million, according to people familiar with the matter, who spoke on the condition of anonymity as the financials are confidential.

 Zoom out: Based in Chicago, SE Capital acquired Sierra in January 2020, which included both a residential new construction division and a service and replacement division, according to a news release.
 In March 2025, SE sold the new construction division to Airtron, while retaining its service and replacement business.